Revised July 1, 2017, October 1, 2020, July 8, 2021, September 1, 2022

 Table of Contents

-Kansas State University Purchasing Office's mission is to support and facilitate the instructional research, and public service mission of the university by applying the best methods and best business practices when K-State is acquiring supplies, materials, equipment, goods, property, printing, services, and leases of real property.
-Within the context of the K-State environment, Purchasing will promote the development and use of purchasing processes that, in turn, promote the pursuit of excellence and the best interests of K-State while maintaining the highest possible integrity, broad based competition, fair and equal treatment of the business community, and increased economies and efficiencies in the purchasing process.
-K-State Purchasing communicates and collaborates with other state universities and the State of Kansas Procurement & Contracts to insure that all procurement opportunities where mutual benefit can be obtained are achieved.
+The mission of Purchasing and Contract Services is to support and facilitate the instructional research and public service mission of the university by applying the best methods and business practices when the university is acquiring commodities, property and services.
+Within K-State, Purchasing and Contract Services promotes the development and use of purchasing processes that, in turn, promote the pursuit of excellence and the best interests of the university, while maintaining the highest possible integrity, broad based competition, fair and equal treatment of the business community, and increased economies and efficiencies in the purchasing process.
+Purchasing and Contract Services communicates and collaborates with other state universities and the State of Kansas to ensure that all procurement opportunities, where mutual benefit can be obtained, are achieved.

 This revised chapter supersedes all previous purchasing procedures and special authorizations.

 Purchasing and Contract Services performs the following primary tasks:

 1. Facilitates the procurement of goods and services to support the research, programs and activities of the university.